 Deal is finalised for ‘iconic’ brands.

-American giant General Motor' European brands Vauxhall and Opel have today officially been taken over by France’s Groupe PSA Peugeot-Citroen.
+American giant General Motor's European brands Vauxhall and Opel have today officially been taken over by France’s Groupe PSA, the owner of Peugeot and Citroen.
 The finalisation of the deal brings to an end 88 years of GM stewardship and is being boldly described by the new group as the ‘birth of a European champion’.

 The new owners also confirmed the British Vauxhall brand will remain: there are no plans to merge it into the Opel brand.
 “Opel and Vauxhall [are] to be operated as true iconic German and British brands,” said an Opel statement announcing the finalisation of the deal.